Part of CNS 7.1 / GCTS: Grounded Chiral Tensor Synthesis

 • observed access state;

-• confidence in that classification;
+• confidence in the classification;

 • whether the claim is record_contingent;